SaltyShaman/Node_js-eksamen/README.md

 4) a self service part for the user entity
 5) implement proper role restriction.
 6) turn the project page into a general overview with redirects for edits.
+7) Refactor sockets and server into a new file.
+Let the backend app.js be a HTTP related file